 Short is good!
 We welcome contributions even shorter than 500 words in the form of a great recipe, a poem, a short film review, a book notice, etc.

 Please be aware that your submission will be edited for length, readability and quality.
-We may ask you for additional feedback after submission.
+We may ask you for additional feedback during the editing process.

-Although TBP issues tend to have a core theme, articles that do not reflect the theme are welcome.
+Although TBP issues tend to have a core theme, submissions that do not reflect the theme are welcome.

 We use UK English and Chicago Style / SBL Style for references.
 (Refer to the Concordia University Summary of SBL Style Guide.)
-Please avoid footnotes other than for referencing.
+Please avoid footnotes other than for referencing and provide full publication information.

 We welcome the submission of images and artwork, though we need written permission to use the image from the rights holder, and permission to use the likeness of anyone pictured.

-Please ensure that the images are at least 1000 pixels wide (bigger is better) and please supply any information that should appear in a caption (such as a title or an image credit).
+Please ensure that the images are at least 1000 pixels wide (bigger is better), with minimal compression, and please supply any information that must appear in a caption (such as a title or an image credit).

-Please note that we do not guarantee that the images will be used and we reserve the right to add images to your article at our discretion.
+Please note that we do not guarantee that the images will be used and we reserve the right to add images to written submissions at our discretion.

-We are deeply grateful to our community for your contributions to our magazine.
-Please be aware that we cannot guarantee the publication of your submission, and while we aim to use as many articles as possible in the issue for which they were submitted, your article may be held over for a future issue.
+We are deeply grateful to our community for your contributions.
+Please be aware that we cannot publish every submission that we receive, and while we aim to use as many as possible, we regret that some may be held over for a future issue or declined.

 The Kirby Laing Centre for Public Theology in Cambridge.
 Charity registered in England and Wales.
 Charity Number: 1191741